Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

+Figure~\ref{filtrationspace} schematically illustrates the barcodes restricted to these two rays.
+In the left figure (for $\ell_{1}$), the two red solid lines represent the two bars in $\mathsf{bcd}_{1}^{\Rip,\ell_{1}}(\Psi_{f})$.
+In the right figure (for $\ell_{2}$), the barcode consists of two identical bars.

-If we choose a ray whose direction vector is $(2,1)$ (i.e. $y={1\over 2}x$), then the one-dimensional barcode is given by $\mathsf{bcd}_{1}^{\mathcal{R},\ell_2}(\Psi_{f}) = \left\{ \left(0, {\sqrt{30} \over 4}\right]_{(2)} \right\}$.
-Figure \ref{filtrationspace2} shows the same figure as in Figure \ref{filtrationspace}.
-One interesting observation is that with this choice of the ray the two persistence points corresponding to the two modes coincide in the persistence diagram.
-This example shows that choosing different rays may result in different persistence diagram and provide different topological inference.
+This example shows that choosing different rays may result in different barcode and provide different topological inference.
 In the following section, we will illustrate this observation with some real data.

 \end{example}